davidtaylorhq/discourse-docs-experiment/docs/guides/frontend/form-kit/field.md

 ## @showTitle

-By default the title will be shown on top of the control, you can decide to not render it by setting this property to `false`.
+By default, the title will be shown on top of the control.
+You can choose not to render it by setting this property to `false`.

-**Examples**
+**Example**

 ```hbs
 <form.Field @showTitle={{false}} />